Nantlle Railway: Construction

-On 21 March 1827, a second Act was passed, authorising an additional £70,000 of shares to finance construction.
+On 21 March 1827, a second act of Parliament, the Nantlle Railway Act 1827 (7 & 8 Geo.
+4. c. iii), was passed, authorising an additional £70,000 of shares to finance construction.
 The act mortgaged the railway's infrastructure, and restricted the fees it could charge until all debts were paid.
-On 23 May 1828, in response to slower than expected progress, a third Act was passed extending by five years the time available for construction.
+On 23 May 1828, in response to slower than expected progress, a third act, the Nantlle Railway Act 1828 (9 Geo.
+4. c. lxii) was passed extending by five years the time available for construction.
 Robert Williams of Bangor was appointed the resident engineer and William Owen of Gwaenfynydd, Anglesey was contracted to construct the railway.

 The railway required significant civil engineering work, including a 400 ft long embankment and culvert to the west of Bontnewydd, two tunnels, and a bridge.
 The short Coed Helen Tunnel carried the line underneath a road on a gentle gradient, rising from north to south.
 Its walls and roof were built of coursed blocks up to 4 ft long.
 The line crossed under the driveway of Plas Dinas house in the 150 ft long Plas Dinas Tunnel.
 It was 8 ft wide and had a semi-circular arched roof, 6 ft high, made of three rings of brick, supported on walls of stone rubble.
 The Plas Dinas Tunnel is approached by a pair of 35 ft deep cuttings.

 The Afon Gwyrfai Bridge is 50 ft long with a single arch that carried the railway over the Afon Gwyrfai to the west of Bontnewydd.
 It is 20 ft wide at its base, narrowing towards the crown and 18 ft above water level.
 It is built from rusticated stone blocks.
 In September 1999, the Afon Gwyrfai Bridge was listed as a Grade II structure.